 The Departments of Plant Pathology and Plant-Microbe Biology in Ithaca and Geneva merge to create a single academic powerhouse for the study of the causes and management of plant disease and the fundamental interactions between plants and microbes.
 The newly-formed department includes 38 faculty members and 84 support staff on two campuses.

 Five departments at Cornell – Plant Biology, Horticulture, Plant Breeding and Genetics, Crop and Soil Sciences, and Plant Pathology and Plant-Microbe Biology – were integrated into one administrative unit.
-The department name was changed to the School of Integrative Plant Science, School of Integrative Plant Science Section.
+The department name was changed to the Plant Pathology and Plant-Microbe Biology Section, School of Integrative Plant Science.